Igor Sakharov: Russian Liberation Army

 Sakharov served as deputy commander of the ROA Guards Brigade, with Ivanov being the brigade's commander.
-He was involved in the training of the brigade's men, and, after Ivanov left the front for Berlin in June 1943, was effectively commander of the brigade, partaking in the capture of three villages which were under the control of Soviet partisans.
+He was involved in the training of the brigade's men, and, after Ivanov left the front for Berlin in June 1943, was effectively commander of the brigade, taking part in the capture of three villages which were under the control of Soviet partisans.
 However, Sakharov himself soon returned to Berlin, and control of the brigade was handed over to Constantine Kromiadi.
 Sakharov never returned to the brigade, but after its membership was arrested by German authorities in the autumn of 1943, he personally intervened to get them released.

 Following his return to Berlin, Sakharov was appointed as an operational adjutant to Andrey Vlasov, then commander of the Committee for the Liberation of the Peoples of Russia (KONR).
 In this position, Sakharov commanded a tank brigade under KONR, consisting of around 50 men, in January 1945.
 The next month, he joined the 9th Army in launching successful attacks on Neulewin and Kerstenbruch, German localities held by the Red Army.
 In a German report, Sakharov's brigade was said to demonstrate "high fighting qualities and outstanding courage," and Sakharov was awarded the Iron Cross for his role, although he had not personally been present at fighting due to having been ill.
 Sakharov's brigade continued to actively fight the Soviets, including engaging in reconnaissance activities around Schwedt, until the end of February, when it was disbanded.

 Sakharov next took over two battalions of the 714th Eastern Infantry Regiment in Denmark.
 On 10 March 1945, he formed the 1604th Russian Infantry Regiment from these battalions, subordinating the regiment to the 3rd Panzer Army.
 The regiment participated in combat in the Harz mountain range.
 On 9 April 1945, the regiment left the front and became part of the 600th Infantry Division under Sergei Bunyachenko, returning to the front in Frankfurt an der Oder.
 On 27 April 1945, Sakharov participated in a meeting of the division's commanders in Schneeberg, Saxony, where it was determined to travel south to Linz to link up with the remainder of KONR.